innocenzi/tailwindcss-scroll-snap/README.md

 The default values are inherited from your theme's spacing values, negative values included, just like [`padding`](https://tailwindcss.com/docs/padding).

-Also like `padding`, you can override them your Tailwind theme configuration udner the `scrollPadding` key.
+Also like `padding`, you can override them your Tailwind theme configuration under the `scrollPadding` key.

 # Compatibility